Working with Data Types

 If the process needs certain dynamic data in order to start, you need to configure process variables that have the “Input” tag enabled.
-Declare variables as “Output” if there’s certain data that you expect to get back from the process once the process has executed successfully.
+Declare variables as “Output” if there is certain data that you expect to get back from the process once the process has been executed successfully.

 You need to consider the following when mapping input/outputs to process variables:

 - PROCESIO does not support mapping data from one type to another thus you need to map data of the same data types.
 You can always create a new process variable of the corresponding data type if needed.

 - Exception: conversion from Integer to Float is allowed, as well as conversion from any primitive data type to String.

 - Pay attention to the List<> type of a process variable.
 Even though 2 process variables may have the same data type, you cannot map a process variable declared as a single value to a process variable declared as a list.

 - String: you can map any type of variable and concatenations.

 - Exception: A Data Model cannot be mapped to a String property.
 Mapping of a Data Model attribute to a String property is allowed.

 - Integer property: you can map only Integer variables